leaflabs/leaflabs-docs/source/hardware/maple-mini.rst

 These voltage regulators nominally take an input of up to 16V.
-In addition, while the maximum continuous output current for the board is 250mA, if you are powering the board off higher voltages the amount off current it can supply goes down, due to the regulators needing to dissipate the extra power.
+In addition, while the maximum continuous output current for the board is 250mA, if you are powering the board off higher voltages the amount current it can supply goes down, due to the regulators needing to dissipate the extra power.
 So if you are powering the board off 12V, the max current is about 40mA at room temperature.
 In general (again, at room temperature) the max power dissipation (PD) for the chip is